 Certification and Academic Credit

 Each successful Career Discovery participant receives a certificate from the Harvard University Graduate School of Design and a written evaluation from his or her instructor.
 Although the GSD cannot offer undergraduate academic credit for Career Discovery, some colleges and universities will award academic credit for a student’s participation in our program.

-If you are studying in the U.S. and will be graduating in Spring 2014, you may want to consider transfering your student visa to Harvard.
+If you are studying in the U.S. and will be graduating in the spring of 2015, you may want to consider transferring your student visa to Harvard.
 You may download the transfer form at:

 When requesting that scores be sent to Harvard University, use the institution code for the Graduate School of Design (3455).

 Please note: Dormitory space is limited and will be issued in the order that applications are received.
 When dorm space is no longer available, students will be responsible for obtaining off-campus accommodations.
-Refunds will not be given to a participant who chooses to withdraw from the housing option after June 6, 2014.
+Refunds will not be given to a participant who chooses to withdraw from the housing option after June 12, 2015.

 We discourage commuting because of the intensity of the program.
 If you must commute, we recommend public transportation because parking in Cambridge is notoriously difficult.
 A few permits for on campus parking are available for purchase; for information see http://www.campusservices.harvard.edu/transportation.